DarrenSee0707/ST2195--Programming-for-Data-Science-Coursework/README.md

 # ST2195--Programming-for-Data-Science-Coursework
 Coursework project for ST2195 using R and Python to analyse U.S. flight delays, traffic patterns, cascading airport disruptions, and predictive delay models.

-he project uses a subset of the 2009 ASA Statistical Computing and Graphics Data Expo flight dataset to explore key questions about airline performance and delays in the United States.
+The project uses a subset of the 2009 ASA Statistical Computing and Graphics Data Expo flight dataset to explore key questions about airline performance and delays in the United States.

 The analysis covers: